Actionable Insights

 The Committee

-Before a single dollar is invested, your most important decision is who sits around the table — and whether they understand the role they are actually playing.
-Every other item in this Playbook depends on getting this one right first.
+Before a single dollar is invested, your most important decision is who sits around the table and whether they understand the role they are actually playing.
+Every other consideration depends on getting this first one right.

 1.1